Springle3152/ohapp/readme.md

 # Oral History App
 Ohapp is an application for collecting oral histories.
 An interviewer is asked to create an account for each interview they will upload, giving this account an interviewee name, an email address and a password.
 An account is then created with a unique avatar.
 The interviewer, interviewee and anyone else who has the password can read and/or add an abstract and transcript of an interview, which Ohapp stores in a database.
 The abstract and transcript are retrievable from the Read page and the database is searchable from the command line.
 In the future, Ohapp will also be able to house audio files and images associated with the interviews.

+Ohapp was built with Flask and is an adaptation of Miquel Grinberg's [microblog](https://github.com/miguelgrinberg/microblog) with a lot of help from his [Flask Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

 ## Instructions
 Ohapp is fairly easy to use.
 Once an interview has been transcribed, an interviewer can create or log in to an interview account and add a transcript by pasting or typing it into a form.

 This page will show you how to